7robots/GAI-Jupyter-Docker/README.md

 ## Container Build Instructions

-- In your build directory, make sure you've created an .env file that contains your OpenAI API key.
-- the .env file should contain the following line:

-API_TOKEN=myapikey
+- Using your text editor of choice, update the ./container/.env file and insert your OpenAI API key into the file, write and save it

-- Now build the container image
+- Now build the container image with the build script

-docker build -t gai-jupyter .
+./build.sh

 ## Launch Jupyter

 - Run launch script to create a new container instance and run it

-/bin/sh launch.sh
+./launch.sh

 - Copy the URL output from the launch script and paste into your web brower
 - This should authenticate you into Jupyter